yogeshiggalore/VAforEA/README.md

 Slowly turning the voltage adjustment (V-ADJ) trim pot clockwise will raise the output voltage gradually, and a counterclockwise rotation will lower it.
 Likewise, clockwise turning of the current adjustment (I-ADJ) trim pot increases the current limit while counterclockwise action decreases the current limit.
 It’s advised to adjust the voltage level at first, and then the current level (this fine-tuning procedure will be discussed in detail later).

 Needless to say, at the heart of the module is an XL4015 chip from XLSEMI (www.xlsemi.com) which is a 180 KHz fixed frequency PWM step-down (buck) DC/DC converter, capable of driving a 5A load with high efficiency, low ripple and excellent line and load regulation.
 According to its datasheet (Rev 1.5), the PWM control circuit can adjust the duty ratio linearly from 0 to 100%.
-An over current protection function is built inside so that when a short circuit occurs, the operation frequency will be reduced to 48KHz.
+An over-current protection function is built inside so that when a short circuit occurs, the operation frequency will be reduced to 48KHz.
 Below you can see the function block diagram of XL4015 (XL4015E1).

 ![5-XL4015-Function-Block-Diagram](https://github.com/yogeshiggalore/VAforEA/assets/5477695/01e852fc-c6f8-4643-8e2e-607a4b2d33fe)